okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 `CLONE_VM` | The same mem space is shared `CLONE_SIGHAND` | Signal handlers are shared `CLONE_FILES` | The set of open files are shared

+## Windows Threads

+Processes and servies provided by the Windows Kernel are relatively simple and general purpose.